appsmithorg/appsmith-docs/website/docs/core-concepts/writing-code/workflows.md

-*Example:* if you are working on a support app, and when you update a user's ticket, the database gets updated, and an email is sent to inform the user about the update.
+*Example:* When updating a user's ticket in a support application, you want to update the database and send an email to notify them.

 1. Set the Button's **onClick** event to execute the update query, to update the database.